 Accessibility statement

-Cuko Ltd is committed to making cuko.uk usable by the widest possible audience, including users of assistive technology, users with low vision or colour-vision deficiency, keyboard-only users, and users on touch and switch devices.
+cuko.uk aims to be usable by the widest possible audience, including users of assistive technology, users with low vision or colour-vision deficiency, keyboard-only users, and users on touch and switch devices.

 Standards followed